Tide Child trilogy: Call of the Bone Ships

 Tide Child rescues a merchant ship.
 The crew find its hold full of human and gullaime slaves.
 The enslaved gullaime are Windshorn, with no magical abilities.
 Tide Child receives word that Safe Harbor, the peace faction’s primary hideout, has been destroyed by Thirteenbern Gilbryn.
 Joron leads an assault on Safe Harbor to rescue the surviving prisoners.
 Joron learns that more arakeesians have appeared; the slaves are being killed in order to manufacture hiyl.
 Meas leaves the ship in Joron’s command while she receives information from Indyl Karrad.
 With Dinyl’s help, Joron and the crew fight off a mutiny.
-Quell, the mutiny’s leader, becomes Joron’s bodyguard.
+Cwell, the mutiny’s leader, becomes Joron’s bodyguard.

 Tide Child journeys to a slave trader’s island in search of their captured allies.
-They find a Windshorn named Medora.
+They find a Windshorn named Madorra.
 They avoid an ambush and hijack the slavers’ ship, Keesian Tooth.
 In the process, Joron sings and summons an arakeesian which destroys the island.
 The arakeesian’s wake causes massive waves; in the chaos, Joron is injured and eventually has his leg amputated.
-Medora tells Joron that he is a Caller and the ship’s gullaime is the Windseer, a figure that will save the gullaime by bringing about an apocalypse.
+Madorra tells Joron that he is a Caller and the ship’s gullaime is the Windseer, a figure that will save the gullaime by bringing about an apocalypse.
 It also tells the crew of Tide Child that the survivors from Safe Harbor were taken to Slatehulme.

 Joron pilots Keesian Tooth to Slatehulme.
 Dinyl’s ship is destroyed by Slatehulme’s mangonel, and he is killed.
 Meas and Joron rescue the surviving prisoners from Safe Harbor.
 Slatehulme is besieged by Hundred Isles ships; they believe that Meas is the Caller.
 In exchange for Meas's surrender, the Hundred Isles ships allow the remaining members of the peace faction to leave the island.
 Joron assumes control of the fleet and becomes the temporary shipwife of Tide Child.